o6b7/PropertyGallaaBackEnd/README.md

 # PropertyGallaaBackEnd
 Backend for PropertyGalla – a real estate platform supporting user authentication, property listings, and agent management via a RESTful API.
 It uses ASP.NET and AWS (Elastic Beanstalk, S3, Lambda, RDS) with JWT-based authentication.

-PropertyGalla Backend Documentation
+# PropertyGalla Backend Documentation
-Table of Contents

-Project Overview
-Technology Stack
-API Documentation
-Authentication
-Users
-Properties
-Feedback
-Reports
-Saved Properties
-View Requests
-AWS Services Integration
-Deployment
-Development Setup
-Security Considerations
-Project Overview
+## Project Overview

 PropertyGalla is a comprehensive real estate platform backend that provides: